wundergraph/cosmo/adr/graph-feature-flags.md

 When a subgraph gets published, the Control Plane needs to check if the subgraph is compatible with all active feature flags.
 If errors occur, they need to be reported in such a way that the user can easily identify which feature flag caused the error.
+The error will be reported in both the CLI and the Studio.

 ### Feature Flags must not break composition checks